 Music Programs that Will Build Your Brain

 There are music lessons and music programs.
-Both are similar in that you are studying music.

 Music lessons usually mean your child is learning a musical instrument and taking traditional lessons from a private teacher.

 - Your child is learning a musical instrument using a specific method (Suzuki) taught by a private teacher or in a group.

 - Your child is engaged in different aspects of music (singing, movement, rhythm instruments, etc.) under the umbrella of a particular music program (Let’s Play Music, Orff-Schulwerk, Kodály, etc.).
 These are usually taught in group settings.

 Participation in many of these programs starts at 18 months.
 Some are mommy-and-me.
 The emphasis is on musical games, stories, singing, and movement.
 As the child gets older, lessons become more sophisticated as they learn to read notes, understand intervals, notation, and even learn how to compose music.

 Children involved in music are better at reading, writing, math, language arts, spelling, vocabulary, memorization and more.